Rotator Cuff Tear

 - A cracking sensation (crepitus) when moving the shoulder

-Rotator cuff tears can happen suddenly as a result of acute trauma or gradually because of degenerative changes.
+Rotator cuff tears can happen suddenly as a result of acute trauma or gradually because of degenerative changes (the wearing down of the tendon).

 Common causes of acute tears include: